I can’t quite believe it’s less than a week till Christmas! Where does the time go?

 History

-Back when food was less plentiful humans would’ve craved salt, sugar and fats for survival.
+When food was less plentiful, humans craved salt, sugar, and fats for survival.
 This is why we crave what seem like weird food combinations.

 What are the five tastes?

-The average person has around 10,000 tastebuds which are replaced every two weeks or so.
-Tastebuds are little bumps found on the tongue which have tiny hairs.
-It’s the tiny hairs that send messages to the brain about how something tastes.
+The average person has around 10,000 tastebuds, which are replaced every two weeks or so.
+Tastebuds are little bumps found on the tongue, and they have tiny hairs.
+The tiny hairs send messages to the brain about how something tastes.

 Sweet – sweet potatoes, carrots, squashes, parsnips, honey